hyphanet/website/content/pages/about.md

 and used for the distribution of censored information all over the world including countries such as China and in the Middle East.
 Ideas and concepts pioneered in Hyphanet have had a significant impact in the academic world.
-Our 2000 paper "Hyphanet: A Distributed Anonymous Information Storage and Retrieval System" was the most cited computer science paper of 2000 according to Citeseer, and Hyphanet has also inspired papers in the worlds of law and philosophy.
-Ian Clarke, Hyphanet's creator and project coordinator, was selected as one of the top 100 innovators of 2003 by MIT's Technology Review magazine.
+Our 2000 paper "Freenet: A Distributed Anonymous Information Storage and Retrieval System" was the most cited computer science paper of 2000 according to Citeseer, and Hyphanet has also inspired papers in the worlds of law and philosophy.
+Ian Clarke, Hyphanet's creator was selected as one of the top 100 innovators of 2003 by MIT's Technology Review magazine.